-Zimbabwe is located in southern African.
+Zimbabwe is located in southern Africa.
 The landlocked country which boasts a population of about 14.5 million people is home to diverse wildlife and popular tourist attractions like the Victoria Falls and Zambezi river.
 Zimbabweans are keen on their cuisine, you’ll also find that they love peanut butter a lot.
-These are 10 Zimbabwean foods you have to try in your life time.
+These are 10 Zimbabwean foods you have to try in your lifetime.

 Sadza tops the list as one of Zimbabwe’s staple food.
-It is a corn meal that can be cooked plainly and eaten with a gravy or stew.
-It can also be cooked withy peanut butter (dovi) or margarine.
+It is a cornmeal that can be cooked plainly and eaten with a gravy or stew.
+It can also be cooked with peanut butter (dovi) or margarine.

 An outsider might cringe and flinch at the thought of having to eat worms.
 However, Mopane worms are not just any worms.
-They can deliciously crunchy when fried or cooked in stews. they are also highly nutritious and have more protein content than beef.
+They can be deliciously crunchy when fried, or cooked in stews.
+They are also highly nutritious and have more protein content than beef.

 Muriwo Unedovi are collard greens cooked in peanut sauce.
 Any leafy greens can be used to make this from pumpkin leaves to spinach.
 It is cheap and easy to prepare.
 It can also be eaten with sadza or rice.